 Write filter handling for Windows Embedded devices: This setting controls the installation behavior on Windows Embedded devices that are enabled with a write filter.
 Choose the option to commit changes at the installation deadline or during a maintenance window.
 When you select this option, a restart is required and the changes persist on the device.
 Otherwise, the application is installed to the temporary overlay, and committed later.
 When you deploy a task sequence to a Windows Embedded device, make sure the device is a member of a collection that has a configured maintenance window.

 Allow task sequence to run for client on the Internet: Specify whether the task sequence is allowed to run on an internet-based client.
-Operations that install software, such as an OS, aren't supported with this setting.
-Use this option only for generic script-based task sequences that perform operations in the standard OS.
+Operations that require a boot media, such as the installation of an OS, aren't supported with this setting.
+Use this option only for generic software installations or script-based task sequences that perform operations in the standard OS.

-- Starting in version 1802, this setting is supported for deployments of a Windows 10 in-place upgrade task sequence to internet-based clients through the cloud management gateway.
+- This setting is supported for deployments of a Windows 10 in-place upgrade task sequence to internet-based clients through the cloud management gateway.
 For more information, see Deploy Windows 10 in-place upgrade via CMG.